TheBlindHawk/react-native-barcoder/README.md

 | width         | int       | 2         | the width of the barcode, use max to apply a limit |
 | height        | int       | 100       | the height of the barcode                          |
 | color         | string    | black     | the color of the bars of the barcode               |

+NB: the minimum bar width that can be set using max width is 1.
+If the total width surpasses the max width, max width will be ignored and the barcode will be displayed with a bar width of 1